cdphelan/fullstack-nanodegree/README.txt

 To run this code:
 1. Download code from Github, making sure that all files remain in the same directory.
 2. Open Terminal/command line and navigate to the directory where the files are stored.
-3. Run entertainment_center.py.
+3. Run entertainment_center.py from Terminal/command line to run the app.
 This will create an HTML page and open the page in your default browser.